 Today, millions of dollars in research grants, including multiple grants from the National Cancer Institute and from the Leukemia and Lymphoma Society, support OSUCCC – James studies into how blood cancers develop and into identifying promising investigational treatments.

-Dozens of clinical trials under way at the OSUCCC – James enable us to provide patients with the latest advances in detecting and treating hematologic malignancies.
+Hundreds of clinical trials under way at the OSUCCC – James enable us to provide patients with the latest advances in detecting and treating hematologic malignancies.